MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi-setup.md

 Dataflows enable you to ingest, transform, and load data into a Power BI workspace and then use the data as the basis for your reports.
 These dataflows can in some cases experience transient errors while doing a scheduled refresh.
 The error message looks like this: `DataSource.Error: OData: Unable to read data from the transport connection: An existing connection was forcibly closed by the remote host.`

-Using PowerAutomate, you can set up retries for this sitation.
+Using PowerAutomate, you can set up retries for this situation.
 For more information, see [Automatically retry a dataflow on failure](/power-query/dataflows/automatically-retry-dataflow).

 ## See also